Sexual Harassment In The Workplace

 Caniffe v East Riding of Yorkshire Council (2000, IRLR 555, EAT) – The Employment Appeal Tribunal ruled that the proper approach Employment Tribunals should take when deciding on liability was firstly, to ‘identify’ whether any “preventative steps” had been taken by the employer.
 Having done so, to go on secondly to consider what “further steps” the employer could have taken which were [reasonably practicable].

-In our own letter of grievance, we had made it evident that our harassers “unwanted conduct” was “materially injurious” to our health.
+In our own letter of grievance, we had made it evident that our harassers “unwanted conduct” was “prejudicial” to our health.
 Consequentially, we no longer wanted to work with our harasser, as s/he was the “causation” of our ill health.
 However, due to our employer’s ignorance of its “statutory duties”, and its subsequent omission to separate us from our alleged harasser, it was “vicariously liable” for failing to prevent further acts of harassment, which were inflicted upon our persons.
 As such, we wrote an appendage to our letter of grievance.
 This outlined our employer’s “statutory duties”.
 It also made it clear, thatany further “omission to act” to “protect our health” and “ensure our safety” within the working environment, would amount to a breach of the “mutual trust and confidence”.

 Morrow v Safeway Stores IRLR 9 – The EAT holds that any breach of the implied duty of trust and confidence will inevitably be repudiatory, entitling the employee to resign and claim constructive dismissal.